Askia/designonline-api-doc/intro-error.md

 }
 ```

-- **message** : The human readable message addressed to developers or users (depending on the error) localized in whatever language your configured the plateform (see Languages & Messages API)
+- **message** : The human readable message addressed to developers or users (depending on the error) localized in whatever language your configured the platform (see Languages & Messages API)

 - **code** : an internal code for the error.
 In general you should not rely on this.
 - **key** : The key of the error
 - **defaultMessage** : the default message of the error regardless of the choosen language for the platform

+***

+# Exhaustive list of error keys and description

 ### Global errors